-The Porsche 991 GT3-R is one of the more formidable GT3 cars in ACC, but it’s also one of the more notoriously difficult to drive if you aren’t used to it.
-The Porsche can reward its driver with great braking, fantastic agility, and torque for great acceleration; however, it severely punishes the driver that isn’t smooth and attempts to force the Porsche to do things that it doesn’t want to do.
+The old Porsche 991 GT3-R is still one of the most formidable GT3 cars in ACC, but it’s also one of the more older and more difficult to drive cars if you aren’t used to it.
+The Porsche can reward its driver with great braking, fantastic agility, and torque for great acceleration; however, it severely punishes the driver who isn’t smooth and attempts to force the Porsche to do things that it doesn’t want to do.

 The Basic Car Setup